xr1337/Tasky-Landing-Page/_pages/presskit.md

 ## Tasky: Enhanced Productivity Widgets for Apple Reminders

-Tasky is a widget app built for Apple Reminders.
+Tasky is a widget app designed for Apple Reminders.
+It includes extra widgets to boost your productivity.

 ## Features
 * 6 Home screen widgets